ByronCarrion/Cuaderno/Linux/Linux.md

 The above command combination will first execute update instruction, then upgrade instruction and finally will create a `test` directory under the current working directory.

 #### 3. AND Operator (&&)
-The AND Operator (&&) would execute the second command only, if the execution of first command **SUCCEEDS**, i.e., the exit status of the first command is 0.
+The AND Operator (&&) would execute the second command only, if the execution of first command **SUCCEEDS**, i.e., **the exit status of the first command is 0**.
 This command is very useful in checking the execution status of last command.

 For example, I want to visit website mack.com using links command, in terminal but before that I need to check if the host is live or not.
 ```bash